benjystanton/benjystanton.github.io/about.md

 ---

-My name is Benjy Stanton and I’m a senior User Experience (UX) designer at [Leadin](http://leadin.co.uk/).
-I’m based in Swansea, Wales.
-I design websites, apps and other digital things.
+My name is Benjy Stanton and I’m a User Experience (UX) designer at Office for National Statistics (ONS).
+I'm part of the [ONS digital](https://blog.ons.digital/) team.

+My full name is Benjamin, but nobody calls me that.
+No one calls me Ben either.
+Benj is good.

+Previously, I was at [Leadin](http://leadin.co.uk/), a service design agency in Swansea.

 I care about user needs, content, accessibility and good typography.